 Almost identical in flavor to the newer Triple X sauce, the Last Dab Reduxx came just before the most recent iteration.
 No longer available for purchase on the site, we recommend simply getting the Triple X if you want to try it.

 However, we did have a bottle of Reduxx and were able to review it here.
 We now have two opened bottles of Last Dab in the fridge.
 We suspect they’ll be there a while.

 Last Dab Chile De Arbol Special Edition (NEW)

-The final new Hot Ones hot sauce is a milder version of the Last Dab using Chile De Arbol peppers.
-This sauce should allow us to enjoy more of the delicious flavor of the Last Dab without having to have a glass of milk on standby.
-Knowing that the Chile De Arbol has amazingly complex flavors, we are looking forward to what this pepper can add to the already delicious recipe of the Last Dab.
-Check back for a full PepperGeek review!
+The final new Hot Ones hot sauce is a mild version of the Last Dab using Chile De Arbol peppers.
+This sauce allows us to enjoy more of the delicious flavor of the Last Dab without having to have a glass of milk on standby.

 Dragon In The Clouds